hearthandsinc/challenges/ios/readme.md

 ## Why this challenge?

-Heart Hands is operating with a small team of talented people.
-We are looking for seasoned engineers with a strong technical knowledge, deep understanding of their technical stack, and good product intuitions, that enjoy working on consumer apps.
+Heart Hands is operating with a small team of dedicated and talented people.
+We are looking for seasoned engineers with a deep technical knowledge, strong understanding of their technical stack, and good product intuitions to join our team.

-This challenge has been designed to give a glimpse of what it will be like when joining the team, and the kind of technical challenges we face and care about.
+This challenge has been designed to give a glimpse of what it is like to build a messaging app, and the kind of technical challenges we face and care about.
 We are expecting you to spend no more than 48 hours on this.

 ## Summary

-You are tasked to develop a messaging app that allows to converse with several chatbots.
+You are tasked to develop a messaging app that allows to send and receive messages with several bots, each in their own chat.

 A server is available for you to use, you can read more about it in [`./server`](./server).
 The documentation contains informations on how it can be